 If you wish to restart CIAO, then you should either start CIAO in a different window or use the override option ("-o"):

-Users have to be careful about switching between different version of CIAO because of differences in parameter files.
-The default local parameter file directory name in CIAO-4 is different, which makes it easier to run both CIAO 3.4 and CIAO 4.9 in separate terminal windows on the same machine.
-For example, assuming CIAO 3.4 is installed in /soft/ciao3.4 and CIAO 4.9 in /soft/ciao:
+Users have to be careful about switching between different version of CIAO because of differences in parameter files and IPython startup scripts.
+The default local parameter file directory name is the same in CIAO, which makes it more tricky to run both CIAO 4.13 and CIAO 4.15.2 in separate terminal windows.
+For example, assuming CIAO 4.13 is installed in /soft/ciao-4.13 and CIAO 4.15.2 in /soft/ciao-4.15:

 You can see that the information is being read from the same parameter file locations.
 If there are changes to the parameter file (parameters added or deleted) then CIAO may have problems updating to the correct version.

 Both CIAO and FTOOLS use parameter files to store parameter values for tools, and provide tools for manipulating these files (e.g. plist, pset, punlearn; they have the same name in both systems).
 The location of the parameter files is taken from the $PFILES environment variables for CIAO and FTOOLS.